indonesia - mitigation

 Starting Point

-Having her house bombed countless times, Baihajar confessed to participating in violence during the conflict as retaliation.
-The experience led her to a profound realization that what her community needed most was peace.
-And to breed peace, one needs intergroup interaction.
-She began participating as a humanitarian volunteer once the peace memorandum had been signed.
-During post-conflict Ambon, Baihajar and her two other friends, Sari and Mulyati, noticed the precarious living situation of women and children in refugee camps.
-Most of their needs were neglected, with barely any rehabilitation efforts available for women who lost their homes, their livelihoods, and the children who dropped out of school.
-The three of them founded LAPPAN in 2002 out of concern for women and children.
+During the post-conflict period in Ambon, Baihajar and her two friends, Sari and Mulyati, observed the precarious living situation of women and children in the refugee camps.
+Most of their needs were neglected, with barely any rehabilitation efforts available for women who lost their homes, their livelihoods and the children who dropped out of school.
+Out of concern for this condition, the three of them founded LAPPAN in 2002.

 Peace Journey